plotly/dash/CONTRIBUTING.md

 ```

 ## Making a contribution
+_For larger features, your contribution will have a higher likelihood of getting merged if you create an issue to discuss the changes that you'd like to make before you create a pull request._

 1. Create a pull request and tag the Plotly team (`@plotly/dash`) and tag / request review from [@rmarren1](https://github.com/rmarren1) and [@T4rk1n](https://github.com/T4rk1n).
 2. After a review has been done and your changes have been approved, create a prerelease and comment in the PR.
 Version numbers should follow [semantic versioning][].
 To create a prerelease: